evisdrenova/helix/README.md

 ## Support

-If you find ghit useful, please consider:
+If you find helix useful, please consider:

 - Starring the repository
 - Reporting bugs or requesting features